LuisFRL01/netflix-clone/Readme.md

 # Netflix Clone

-Projeto feito para o curso de HTML5 e CSS3 da Digital Innovation One.
+Projeto feito de recriar a interface da Netflix para a Digital Innovation One.